Amigo and other guarantor loans are very expensive and the lender often doesn’t check properly that you can afford the loan repayments.

 - If you were topping up an existing loan, the lender should have run another set of checks to make sure this was affordable.
 They should also have taken into account if you hadn’t made the previous loan repayments to them on time.
 And if you had said the first loan was to consolidate debt, does your credit record show that you didn’t do this and now have more debt?

 These complaints are very individual.
 If you feel there was something unfair about your case and it isn’t listed here, add that into your complaint as well!

 Assuming the lender or the Ombudsman decides the loan wasn’t affordable, what happens depends if the loan has been repaid or not.

-If the loan has been repaid, then any interest paid should be refunded to you (or to the guarantor if they had to make some of the payments).
+The loan has been repaid, then any interest paid should be refunded to you (or to the guarantor if they had to make some of the payments).

-If the loan is still outstanding, then interest should be removed from the balance that is owing, so you only repay what you borrowed.
+The loan is still outstanding, then interest should be removed from the balance that is owing, so you only repay what you borrowed.
 And the lender should agree to accept an affordable monthly payment from you to pay this off, not go after the guarantor.